Large Language Models Are Cross-Lingual Knowledge-Free Reasoners

-Since Wikipedia is a commonly used source in LLM pretraining, the model can either collect the required information from evidence in the context, or retrieve it from its internal knowledge strorage.
-Thus, by masking out some of the evidence, we can control the need of knowledge retrieval in the reasoning process, which allows us to analyze the impact of knowledge retrieval on the cross-lingual transfer of reasoning skills.
-Namely, we design two kinds of scenarios in the experiments: \begin{itemize} \item No Fact (NF): The model is given only the questions and must retrieve the necessary knowledge (evidence). \item With Fact (WF): The model is provided with the questions and some of the evidence.
-To control the degree of knowledge retrieval needed, we further devide the WF-1, WF-2 and WF-all settings, where one piece, two pieces, and all pieces of evidence is provided for each question. \end{itemize}
+\item With Fact (WF): The model is provided with the questions and some of the evidence.
+To control the degree of knowledge retrieval needed, we further devide the WF-1, WF-2 and WF-all settings, where one piece, two pieces, and all pieces of evidence is provided for each question.